LS10WorstCoder/ExtendedGPT/README.md

-<h3>A script that brings the GPT 3.5 Turbo model to your own google doc...</h3>
+<h2>A script that brings the GPT 3.5 Turbo model to your own google doc...</h2>
 <p>This is a kind of small project that I was inspired to attempt after seeing Aidan Ouckah script in his internship spreadsheets.
 I wanted to make this as a version of microsoft copilot except for google docs, yes I am aware that an extension exists that looks better, has more functions, and has 900k users, but I figured this is a good learning opportunity.
 I included examples of every function that I built so far so you are free to take a look.</p>

+<h3>How to make this work...</h3>
+<p>The actual script is in the "script.gs" file, all you need to do is open any google doc and click on "Extensions" and select "Apps Script".
+Then copy and paste my script into that code editor and of course get your own GPT API key.</p>

 <h4>How to enter a custom prompt:</h4>